Retrograde Extrapolation Might Be an Effective Defense to OWI Charges

-Retrograde extrapolation can be used to determine what someone’s blood alcohol content was at the time of driving by utilizing a mathematical equation.
-By using the BAC levels determined through blood or breath testing during the OWI investigation, time and other factors, a reasonable estimate can be made.
-Just as a prosecutor may use these calculations to prove that someone was intoxicated or impaired, a skilled and experienced OWI defense attorney can use the same calculations to create a reasonable doubt.
+Retrograde extrapolation can be used to determine someone’s bodily alcohol content at the time of driving by utilizing a mathematical equation.
+A reasonable estimate can be made by using the BAC levels determined through blood or breath testing during the OWI investigation, time, and other factors.
+Just as a prosecutor may use these calculations to prove that someone was intoxicated or impaired, a skilled and experienced OWI defense attorney can use the same calculations to create reasonable doubt using the retrograde extrapolation defense.

-What Does Retrograde Extrapolation Mean to Me and My Drunk Driving Case?
+What Does Retrograde Extrapolation Mean to My Drunk Driving Case and Me?

-“Retrograde extrapolation” may sound like a fancy legal term that is hard to understand unless you are a lawyer or doctor, but despite its unusual name, it is actually a very simple idea.
+“Retrograde extrapolation” may sound like a fancy legal term that is hard to understand unless you are a lawyer or doctor.
+Despite its unusual name, it is actually a straightforward idea.
 Retrograde Extrapolation, or RE, is a mathematical calculation.
 It is the rate at which a body eliminates alcohol multiplied by how much time has passed.
-In theory, this calculation can tell you what a person’s blood alcohol level (BAL) was at some time in the past.
+In theory, this calculation can tell you what a person’s blood-alcohol level (BAL) was at some time in the past.

 As you can imagine, that is easier said than done.
 All people eliminate alcohol at different rates.
-Other factors also influence the elimination rate such as what and how much you had to eat, the type of alcoholic beverage you drank, your body size and the state of your overall health, just to name a few examples.
+Other factors also influence the elimination rate, such as what and how much you had to eat, the type of alcoholic beverage you drank, your body size, and the state of your overall health, to name a few examples.
 Elimination rates even differ between men and women and people of different ages.
-The reason RE is permitted as a defense to OWI (Operating While Intoxicated) charges, despite these variables, is because medical research shows that there is enough of a percentage of the population that process alcohol similarly to make RE acceptable for evidentiary purposes in court.
+Retrograde extrapolation is permitted as a defense to OWI (Operating While Intoxicated) charges, despite these variables, because medical research shows that enough of a percentage of the population processes alcohol similarly to make RE acceptable for evidentiary purposes in court.
 In other words, it has been decided that RE is a “good enough” and “reliable enough” way to argue a BAL was at a certain level at the time of driving.

 Retrograde Extrapolation Can be Used as a Shield or a Sword